Highlighted reSITE Talks of the Week

 Adam Greenfield on the Dangers of Smart Cities

 Adam Greenfield challenges the popular concept of “smart cities”, warning against the danger it posses of strictly central planning.
-He argues that as a discourse, smart cities have nothing to do with cities, treating our urban environments as a market commodity.

-Talks on Architecutre
+Talks on Architecture

 Sou Fujimoto on Reinventing the Relationship Between Nature & Architecture